mattermost/docs/source/install/troubleshooting.rst

 Why we need it
 ^^^^^^^^^^^^^^

 Nearly all computer systems have logs of errors and application behavior that can show us what's happening when an application is running.
-They're invaluable when diagnosing a problem, but only if they're as complete as possible.
+Error logs are invaluable when diagnosing a problem, but only if they're as complete as possible.

-Where it is
+What logs are available
 ^^^^^^^^^^^

 **Mattermost**